Proms at St Jude’s and Education

 We work in partnership with the DaCapo Music Foundation (www.dacapo.co.uk), a music charity which is based locally, sharing the responsibility for education and outreach work.
 Together we plan workshops, performance projects and outreach work within and beyond the Festival week.
 Specially commissioned pieces are an important part of this work, with content that has been planned and written for young voices and has an educational element over and above singing, learning words and simple vocal techniques.

-We are committed to encouraging younger members of our audience to attend our evening concerts and subsidised tickets for under-25s will return in 2022.
+We are committed to encouraging younger members of our audience to attend our evening concerts and subsidised tickets for under-25s are available for our evening concerts.
 More than 3000 young people have attended Proms concerts since 2011.
 Hundreds have joined in the thrill of participating in Proms as performers, or as crew and work experience volunteers –

-please contact us if you are interested in volunteering write to firstname.lastname@example.org
+Please contact us if you are interested in volunteering with our Education Team or more generally at Proms at firstname.lastname@example.org